SNAP Virtio-fs Service Release Notes

 virtio-fs

-mount is idle (i.e., no I/O operations), dmesg logs are filled with repeated AppArmor DENIED messages.
+mount is idle (that is, no I/O operations), dmesg logs are filled with repeated AppArmor DENIED messages.
 These messages indicate that the ntpd service is being denied access to specific files by AppArmor.
 The ntpd service is trying to access

 Workaround: Modify the AppArmor profile for ntpd to grant the required read permissions.